flyx/OpenGLAda/doc/12-GLFW2.x.md

 # The GLFW 2.x Binding

+**Important:** The GLFW 2.x binding is not actively maintained and you are encouraged to switch to GLFW 3.

 This is a binding for the [GLFW][1] library, version `2.x`.
 Most subprograms map directly to the GLFW C API, so you can use the GLFW API documentation as guide.
 The binding has two primary subpackages: